SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "There is no evolutionary premium on elegance.
 Life is a kludge.
 Biology is a carefully selected set of race conditions that make no sense, except how they work together for survival."
 - "Trust is never something you can demand.
 You have to earn it.
 If you want to be trusted, then act trustworthily."
 - "I believe in [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias).
 If I keep seeing examples of confirmation bias everywhere, is _that_ an example of confirmation bias?"
-- "'It was obvious in retrospect': of course it was &ndash; _everything_ should be obvious in retrospect because any damn fool can predict the past."
+- "'It was obvious in retrospect': of course it was &ndash; _everything_ should be obvious in retrospect, because any damn fool can predict the past."